Looking for the best beach in the Florida Keys? Sombrero Beach in Marathon is our US Gulf Coast Travel choice as favorite Florida Keys best beach.

 Our favorite place to stay in Marathon Florida Keys is Faro Blanco Resort and Yacht Club.
 Near the historic Faro Blanco lighthouse behind the hotel is a great place to catch sunset and stroll any time of the day.
 There property has comfortable rooms, two pools, a cafe in the lobby and a restaurant by the lighthouse, and free loaner bicycles.

 I like borrowing one to pedal to and on the Old Seven Mile Bridge, which just re-opened in spring 2022.
-US Gulf Coast Travel tip: Look for manatees under the bridges at sunset.
+US Gulf Coast Travel tip: At sunset, look for manatees under the bridges.

 Vacation rentals, through agencies like VRBO and Airbnb as well as local real estate firms, are very popular in The Florida Keys.
 There are also many other hotels and resorts in Marathon.
 Let us know your favorite places to stay.